The Best Food Proportions for Weight Loss

 - 40% carbohydrates.
 Now what do we mean by carbohydrates?
 And even more…if you’re trying to lose weight, should you even eat these foods?

 It is not only important to eat carbohydrates: it’s essential.
-Your body needs carbohydrates in order to function properly: it breaks down the sugars and starches into glucose for use as energy.
+The fact is that your body needs carbohydrates in order to function properly.
+It breaks down the sugars and starches into glucose for use as energy.

 The fiber found in carbohydrates also helps you feel full, which in turn will allow you to achieve a healthy weight.